cheesy-jand/cheesy-jand.github.io/docs/_sources/byrating.rst.txt

 - **Julie's comments**: Raw milk Vermont Cheddar.
 Off-white, crumbly, extra sharp chaddar that is snackable AF.
 Creamy when melted, with salty and mildly earthy later notes; a crowd pleaser.
 Great with chips & salsa, beans (?), also bourbon, maybe a white or fruitier wine.  **3.01/5**
 - **Andrew's comments**: Sharp but not overbearing, & quite creamy as well.
 Medium texture, crumbly, "fudgey".
 Note the most unique, but gotta like a nice cheddar.
 Does make me long for the High Plains Cheddar though.  **3.2/5**

-49. WFM Colston Basset Stilton (Neal's Yard)
+50. WFM Colston Basset Stilton (Neal's Yard)
 -----------------
 .. image:: cheesepics/stilton.png
         :align: right
         :height: 200px

-- **Style**: Bleu
+- **Style**: Blue
 - **Origin**: England
 - **Milk**: Cow
 - **Purchase location**: Whole Foods
 - **Purchase date**: 08/16/22
 - **Julie's comments**: It's blue!
 Or rather tan & crumbly, streaked with grayish blue lines.
 Very salty, funky & staticky, especially in the very blue parts.
 Non-blue parts are salty, buttery, melt on your tongue.
-Not my fave, but not bad for bleu cheese.  **2.06/5**
+Not my fave, but not bad for blue cheese.  **2.06/5**
-- **Andrew's comments**: Super buttery & smooth compared to other Bleus.
+- **Andrew's comments**: Super buttery & smooth compared to other Blues.
 Salty & funky but not overwhelming.
-Super tasty, I really like it, & not huge Bleu fan generally.
+Super tasty, I really like it, & not huge Blue fan generally.
 Nice with buffalo "chicken", probably great on a burger.  **4.1/5**

-50. Coppinger (Sequatchie Cove)
+51. Coppinger (Sequatchie Cove)
 -----------------
 .. image:: cheesepics/coppinger.png
         :align: right